 Horse Riding Holiday in Ireland

-The Clew Bay Trail Ride takes small groups of experienced riders along the Wild Atlantic Way through new and ever-changing landscapes of small villages, breathtaking sandy beaches, sea and off-shore islands, country lanes, mountain tracks and local heritage sites, stopping for a picnic along the way.
-Your host Padraic Foy, is a qualified riding instructor, a Monty Robert's Certified Instructor and an accomplished horseman whose family have been involved with horses in the locality for generations.
-Combined with the spectacular Clew Bay region, quality Irish horses, and excellent accommodation, this program will give you a horse riding adventure holiday you will cherish forever!
+The Clew Bay Trail Ride takes small groups of experienced riders along Ireland’s Wild Atlantic Way through new and ever-changing landscapes of small villages, breathtaking sandy beaches, sea and offshore islands, country lanes, mountain tracks, and local heritage sites, stopping for a picnic along the way.

 Key information